 All payments must be made by debit/credit card.

-- The current fee for entering a Notice of Marriage is £35 for each person.
+- The fee for entering a notice of marriage or civil partnership is £35 for each person.

 Documents you will need to give notice

 All required documents must be produced at your appointment.
 All documents must be original and not photocopies or printed from online services.
 You must be a resident of Bedford Borough and be either a British or EEA national.

 If a document is not in English you must provide an exact translation.
 Each page must be signed, dated and provide the contact details of the translator who must be a third party.

 We cannot attest your notice if you fail to produce the documents that are listed.
 This may affect any ceremony booking as you will need to make new appointment to produce the documents as required.